bwRavencl/ControllerBuddy-Pages/index.md

 Ever wanted to fly your favorite **flight simulators with a gamepad**?
 > Then look no further **ControllerBuddy** is what you have been looking for!

-On this page you will find everything you need to get you up in the air with your favorite game controller.
+On this page you will find everything you need to get you up in the skies with your favorite game controller.

 ## Getting Started